Distinct Distances: Open Problems and Current Bounds: Bipartite problems

-It also seems natural to ask what happens when the point sets are restricted to surfaces.
-That is, the minimum number of distances between a set $\pts_1$ of $n$ points on a surface $S_1$ and a set $\pts_2$ of $n$ points on a surface $S_2$, both in $\RR^d$.
-For example, consider the case where $S_1$ and $S_2$ are non-parallel planes in $\RR^3$.
-Then there are two orthogonal lines $\ell_1,\ell_2$ such that $\ell_1 \subset S_1$, $\ell_2 \subset S_2$, and $\ell_1 \cap \ell_2$ is a point on $S_1 \cap S_2$.
-By placing two sets of points on $\ell_1,\ell_2$ as depicted in Figure \ref{fi:TwoLines}, we obtain $\Theta(n)$ distinct distances.
-The same bound can be obtained between two spheres and between a sphere and a plane.
-However, even these special cases are far from being settled, since an unrestricted set of $n$ points in $\RR^3$ can determine only $\Theta(n^{2/3})$ distinct distances.
-No non-trivial bound is known for surfaces in $\RR^3$.
+\parag{Higher dimensions.} The techniques for the above bipartite planar problems extend to some problems in higher dimensions.
+For example, Bruner and Sharir \cite{BS16} also obtained \eqref{eq:Bruner} in the case where the points of $\pts_1$ are on a line $\ell \subset \RR^d$ and every hyperplane orthogonal to $\ell$ and hypercylinder having $\ell$ as its axis contains $O(1)$ points of $\pts_2$.

-\begin{problem} Consider two sets of points in $\RR^3$, each contained in a surface.
-For which surfaces can the number of distinct distances between the two sets be sublinear?
-For which surfaces this number must be superlinear? \end{problem}
+As another example, consider the minimum number of distances between a set $\pts_1$ of $n$ points on a surface $S_1$ and a set $\pts_2$ of $n$ points on a surface $S_2$, both in $\RR^3$.
+When $S_1$ and $S_2$ are non-parallel planes, there are two orthogonal lines $\ell_1,\ell_2$ such that $\ell_1 \subset S_1$, $\ell_2 \subset S_2$, and $\ell_1 \cap \ell_2$ is a point on $S_1 \cap S_2$.
+By placing points on $\ell_1,\ell_2$ as depicted in Figure \ref{fi:OrthLines}, we obtain $\Theta(m+n)$ distinct distances.
+The same bound can be obtained between two parallel planes, between two spheres, and between a sphere and a plane.
+However, even these special cases are far from being settled, since an unrestricted set of $n$ points in $\RR^3$ can determine $O(n^{2/3})$ distinct distances.